 About the Antidepressant Paroxetine (Paxil, Seroxat)

 Paroxetine is the generic name for a popular antidepressant medication, which is most commonly found under the brand names Paxil and Seroxat.
-The medication is most often used to treat all types of depression as well as social anxiety disorder and panic disorder.
+This medication can be used to treat all types of depression as well as social anxiety disorder and panic disorder.
 In some cases, paroxetine is prescribed to treat obsessive-compulsive disorder and post-traumatic stress disorder.
-Recently, the Food and Drug Administration (FDA) approved paroxetine to treat hot flashes in menopausal women; this is the first non-hormone medication used in this type of treatment.

 The most common brand names containing paroxetine are Paxil and Seroxat; however, other popular brands include Pexeva or Brisdelle.
 GlaxoSmithKline manufactures Paxil, which was approved by the FDA in 2001.
 Paroxetine as a generic drug was approved for prescription use in the US in 2003.